Shiv Kumar Batalvi: Early life and education

-Education

 He completed his matriculation in 1953 at Panjab University, and enrolled in the F.Sc. program at Baring Union Christian College, Batala, though before completing his degree he moved to S. N. College, Qadian, where he joined the arts program more suited to his persona, though he left that too in the second year.
 Thereafter he joined a school at Baijnath, Himachal Pradesh to do a diploma in civil engineering.
 Here again, he left it in the middle.
 Next he studied for some time at Govt.
 Ripudaman College, Nabha.